l4time/html-scraper/README.md

 # Web Content Scraper and Markdown Converter

 This Next.js application provides an API for scraping web content and converting it to markdown format.
 Inspired by Jina AI Reader, it's designed to handle high-volume requests efficiently, with features like caching and special rules for specific websites.
-The app utilizes Mozilla's Readability library to extract and parse content from web pages.
+The app utilizes Mozilla's Readability library to extract and parse content from web pages, with an optional Puppeteer-based scraping for JavaScript-heavy sites.

 ## Technology Stack